a-khorasani/a-khorasani/README.md

 ### 👋 Hey!
 Welcome to my GitHub!

-A computer engineer who loves learning and coding! 🚀
+A computer engineering student who loves learning and coding! 🚀

 ---

 ### 💡 About Me:
 - 🎓 Computer Engineering Student
-- 🤖 Passionate about AI, Deep Learning, and Brain Signal Processing
+- 🤖 Passionate about AI, Deep Learning, and everything related to it.
 - 🔍 Always looking for new challenges and learning opportunities!
 - 📚 A tech and book enthusiast